coderefinery/testing/guide.md

 ### Timing

 The lesson is stipulated to take 2 hours and 10 minutes.
 If the "Tools" and "Test Design" is skipped the lesson can shrink to a length of 90 minutes.

 Splitting the lesson in two halves with a lunch break in the middle works very well.
 Before lunch you have on hour introduction and the two first exercises.
-After lunch you continue with "Automatic testing with Travis" and "Test Design".
+After lunch you continue with the collaborative testing exercise and test design.

-### Sessions which can be skipped if time is tight
+The full introduction (motivation, concepts, and tools) can take 30 minutes and that is a too long intro so the instructor needs to select and make clear that material contains more than we wish to cover in a lesson.

-* The list of tools.
-One can just show the list, but not dive in to the specifics.
+When discussing the list of tools, one can just show the list, but not dive in to the specifics.
 The participants know where to look if they a specific interest.

-* The exercise/discussion test design has often been skipped.
-If one split into groups with some python expertise in each group, the discussions are good though.
+The last exercise/discussion on test design has often been skipped.
+However, if there is time for group work and the groups have some Python experience, this episode can make for very good discussions.

 ### Typical pitfalls
-* The full introduction, which is Motivation + Concepts + Tools, is estimated to take 30 minutes.
-That is a very long intro!

 * The lesson is very Python centric.
 We just assume what we say is transferable to another language, like R.
 * Testing is done with different motivations.
 If you ship software, you